Chart Color Schemes

 Age

-Somerville's median age exceeds the national pattern
+Somerville's population is slightly older than the national pattern